Gambir Fair: Layout and attractions

 The fairgrounds, which included its own police station, was surrounded by a 2 m high wooden fence.
 Just inside the front gate were flowers, benches, and fences for resting.
 Further back were open and covered stalls, made of the same material as the gates; there were often more than 200 stalls open.
 The open stalls were generally used for photographic exhibitions and the sale of arts and crafts from throughout the archipelago and imported goods, while the covered stalls — which charged an additional entrance fee — featured various attractions, including movies, magic shows, a dancing hall, and a lottery.
-Government stalls included book exhibitions from the state-owned publisher Balai Pustaka and information on the oil industry from Bataafsche Petroleum Maatschappij.
+Government stalls included book exhibitions from the state-owned publisher Balai Pustaka and information on the oil industry from Bataafse Petroleum Maatschappij.

 At the centre of the complex, a large restaurant exclusively for Dutch patrons was established.
 This restaurant sold alcohol and European food.
 Other ethnic groups ate from food kiosks scattered throughout the square, which sold snacks from different parts of the Indies.

 The fair featured petasan (local fireworks) on three occasions: at its beginning, on Wilhelmina's birthday, and at the end.
 Outside the front gate, street sellers from throughout Batavia laid down sheets and sold their wares.

 Artistic performances were also common.
 Initially, art shows were held by Dutchmen and other Europeans.
 However, beginning in 1937 traditional Indonesian art forms such as dance, wayang wong, and ketoprak.
 Other activities available included association football during daytime hours and singing and keroncong competitions at night.